andriantolie/eosc-commands/README.md

   - **NOT IMPLEMENTED YET**
 ---
 ## transaction
-- Description: get a transaction information from blockchain
+- Description: get information of the specified transaction ID from the blockchain
 - Arguments:
   ```
     eosc transaction <transaction_id>
   ```
-  - transaction_id: transaction id of the block you want to query
+  - transaction_id: transaction id of the block to be queried
 - Example:
     ```
     eosc transaction 52b488d27ce1f72a2b29f22e5e1638fa5db5d7805565884e795733a15c6c2195